05/08/2017 0 Comments

 We hope this guide helps you understand thorough pet care and animal dentistry.

-Since 1993, the Brimley-Lawrence Animal Clinic has served the areas of Toronto, Ajax, Scarborough and Markham.
+Since 1993, our animal clinics have served the areas of Toronto, Ajax, Scarborough and Markham.
 If you are interested in dental cleanings for your dog or cat, contact us today!